tammy-uncc/ITCS6162KDDGroup4/README.md

 The PatientID and DoctorInCharge columns were dropped, as they were irrelevant to our research question.
 We used feature selection with SelectKBest to extract the most relevant features based on their chi-square scores, indicating their importance in predicting Alzheimer's disease.
 We found that four out of six lifestyle factors—BMI, Physical Activity, Diet Quality, and Sleep Quality—are among the top predictors of Alzheimer's disease.

 Several models were implemented, including; Logistic Regression and Random Forest Classifier.
-The Logistic Regression model achieved an overall accuracy of approximately 83%, with the precision of 85% for class 0 and 80% for class 1.
+The Logistic Regression model achieved an overall accuracy of approximately 83%, with a precision of 85% for class 0 and 80% for class 1.
 As for the Random Forest Classifier, after rebalancing the data it achieved an overall accuracy of around 93%, with the precision of 93% for class 0 and 94% for class 1 on the validation data.

 Using the final optimized data, a best feature analysis was performed to discover which features have the most significant impact on prediction.
 The goal was to determine how much the lifestyle features weigh in on the prediction.
 The result shows that of the six features, only the Diet Quality has any meaningful impact on the outcome, and that impact is small.

-Ultimately, the data and this study was not able to corroborate that lifestyle changes can alter the outcome of an Alzheimer's disease diagnosis.
+Ultimately, the data and this study were not able to corroborate that lifestyle changes can alter the outcome of an Alzheimer's disease diagnosis.